 The acclaimed Rozmarin restaurant in Maribor was the venue of the final night dinner on Tour 1 and yet another special occasion was in store.
 Marco, the sommelier, hosted a sparkling wine reception and gave us a sneaky tour of their Bordeaux cellar.
 An eclectic and beautifully presented dinner was enjoyed.
 Nettle soup with cottage cheese dumplings and smoked pancetta, a savoury truffle ice cream on polenta, delicious lamb cutlets and finished off with a chocolate brownie and rhubarb dessert assiette.
 We drank Pinot Gris, Ducal’s Renski Riesling 2010, Dveri Pax Pinot Noir and finished off with an incredible rarity – a magnum of 1996 sweet Rhine Riesling that was a majestic treat!

 Our final night dinner on Tour 2 in 2017 and our 2018 tour was at Gostilna AS, one of the best restaurants in Ljubljana, and we sat outside on a beautiful terrace on a warm balmy evening.
 A fresh tuna and wasabi starter was followed by a delicious king prawn pasta.
 The chef then brought out two huge flaming seabass that were then served at our table.
 Dessert, coffee and oceans of Malvasia made this a wonderful finish to our tour.

 “For my wife and I the tour to Slovenia was something of a revelation as we knew practically nothing of the country or its wines; we left with a love for them both.
-Over four days we visited eight wineries, including the stunning Doppler estate seen on the uploaded picture.
+Over four days we visited eight wineries, including the stunning Doppler estate.
 There were factors that were common to each winery: natural beauty, wonderful wines and unfailingly courteous hosts.
 This was a tour that I would recommend to anyone with a love of wine and an appreciation of beautiful locations.” – John Ellis, Richmond